tkanchin/wikipedia-vandalism/README.md

 * Excel was used to normalize the data and process the data for clusterPurity.html

 ### Known Issues
-The code works well only on Mozilla Browser (It may not work so well on Google Chrome)
+The code works well only on Mozilla Browser (It may not work so well on Google Chrome.)